 WATCH: Road rage incident triggers crash in Santa Clarita

 SANTA CLARITA, Calif.
-(FOX 11) - A possible road rage incident was caught on camera in Santa Clarita in a video that's gone viral.
+(FOX 11) - An apparent road rage incident was caught on camera in Santa Clarita in a video that's gone viral.

-The video was posted to Facebook showing a crash that appears to be caused by a road rage incident on the 14 Freeway.
+The video was posted to Facebook showing a crash that appears to be caused by road rage on the 14 Freeway.

 The Facebook post reads, "Driving on the 14 Fwy just before the Eternal Valley Cemetery, a biker and a car interacting in road rage.
 Hopefully the guy in the truck is ok.
 Its not worth it people.
 Stop Road Rage in LA!"